kapsitis/rbs-datastructures/walk-throughs/walk-through-02-virtual-linux.rst

-Walk-Through 2: Running C++ on Virtual Linux
+Walk-Through: System Tests on Virtual Linux
 =============================================

 Unlike the previous walk-through (preoccupied with development environment on Windows),